Citroen Berlingo van review

 Citroen Berlingo offers a choice of bodystyles and payload options, sat-nav on all models and economical engines

-The latest Citroen Berlingo hit the UK van market in 2008 but a 2015 facelift has refreshed its looks and added more advanced Euro6-compatible diesel engines.
+The latest Citroen Berlingo hit the UK van market in 2008 but a 2015 facelift refreshed its looks and added more advanced Euro6-compatible diesel engines that improved refinement and fuel economy.
 Equipment levels also took a step up as part of the revisions in a bid to help the Berlingo keep pace with the likes of the Ford Transit Connect, the Volkswagen Caddy and Fiat's Doblo Cargo.

 The Euro6 units use Selective Catalytic Reduction (SCR) technology to dip under the emissions threshold.
 There's a 98bhp 1.6-litre BlueHDi or a 118bhp option and both come with a 6-speed manual gearbox in place of the 5-speed item fitted to other models.
 The ETG6 6-speed automated manual transmission is a further option as is Citroen's S&S start-stop technology.